01 of 24

 Typical Scandinavian Bedroom Style

-This cute and cozy bedroom shows off many Scandi staples: white wooden floors, a freestanding fireplace, an intriguing ceiling fixture, and black and white artwork.
-Perfect.Continue to 20 of 25 below.
+This cute and cozy bedroom shows off many Scandi staples: white wooden floors, natural wood accents, an intriguing ceiling fixture, and white artwork.
+Perfect.Continue to 19 of 24 below.

 Wallpaper in a Scandi Bedroom

-While it's most common to find white painted walls in a Scandi bedroom, sometimes you'll find wallpaper instead, as in this room.
-Still, it's not bright or strongly patterned; notice that the paper is a simple tone-on-tone, creamy white design.Continue to 21 of 25 below.
+While it's most common to find white painted walls in a Scandi bedroom, sometimes you'll find wallpaper instead, as in the room shown here.
+If you're not ready to make the commitment of painting your room, wallpaper is a good start.
+Still, it's not bright or strongly patterned; notice that the paper is a simple tan, beige, and white tone.Continue to 20 of 24 below.

 One Big Piece of Artwork

 While you'll often find a gallery wall of smaller black and white photos or artwork, another option is to go big, as in this lovely bedroom.
-The oversize cityscape adds a zing of excitement to the space, but the lack of color keeps the overall vibe soothing.Continue to 22 of 25 below.
+The large abstract pieces adds a zing of excitement to the space, but the muted neutral color keeps the overall vibe soothing.Continue to 21 of 24 below.

 Blue and White Scandinavian Bedroom